kevindewalt/oldkevindewalt.github.io/_posts/2015-05-08-defining-onboarded.markdown

 ## When are your customers “onboarded”?

 Ville is right.
-Google “onboarding” and you’ll mostly find tech and product discussions about sign-up workflow, improving UI.
+Google “onboarding” and you’ll find product discussions about sign-up workflow, improving UI.
 But nobody has really defined it.

-When know when it begins - when customer signs up for our product.
+We know when onboarding begins - when customer signs up for our product.
 But when does it end?
 When does a customer enter the "onboarded" state?

 When they finish signing up?